 There are only 2 requirements:

-Edit your video together
+Create your video file

-- The references for your research materials
+- References for your research materials

 - The PDB-101 branding slide